Tom-Julux/core_project/Documentation.md

 > - Implement `load_model`, `predict`, and `reset_model` following the existing patterns.
 > - Prefer on-demand model download via `huggingface_hub` for large checkpoints, or document where to place local checkpoints (for example `MedSAM2_latest.pt`).

-### Using napari-interactive as a library
+### Using napari-promptable as a library

-Alternatively, you can import the napari-interactive plugin class and create a new pip package for your model.
+Alternatively, you can import the napari-promptable plugin class and create a new pip package for your model.
 See [here](https://napari.org/dev/plugins/building_a_plugin/first_plugin.html#your-first-plugin) on how to create a new napari-plugin.

 1. Create a new plugin.

-2. Add `napari-interactive` as a dependencie to your `requirements.txt`.
+2. Add `napari-promptable` as a dependencie to your `requirements.txt`.

 3. Import whatever widget class you want to use as parent and implement the plugin for your own model.